Flip flops or no flip flops?! Do you think shorts and flip flops are acceptable to wear in the office during hot weather?

 A government report High heels and Workplace Dress Codes, came after the well-publicised experiences of a London receptionist in 2016.
 The London receptionist was sent home from work without pay for not wearing high heels.
 The receptionist then launched a parliamentary petition which received over 150,000 signatures.
 This led to a joint report by the Parliamentary Petitions Committee and Women and Equalities Committee.
 During their research, the MPs heard from a number of women about their own similar experiences.
 Some had to unbutton blouses and wear shorter skirts.

 The receptionist’s employers sent her home after she refused to wear heels between two and four inches high.
 These were the dress code rules of her employment agency, Portico.
 The receptionist said wearing heels all day wasn’t good for her feet.
 She added that there wasn’t a dress code for male colleagues.
 The receptionist believed the “the current system favours the employer and is failing employees.”

 The Portico dress code has since been changed, but it originally included:

 • No roots on dyed hair

-The report recommends a publicity campaign to ensure employers know their legal obligations, and also, crucially, that workers know their rights and how to complain effectively.
-The overall recommendation is to enforce the existing law more vigorously, if necessary with employment tribunals given powers to issue increased penalties.
+The report recommended a publicity campaign to ensure employers know their legal obligations, and also, crucially, that workers know their rights and how to complain effectively.
+The overall recommendation was to enforce the existing law more vigorously, if necessary with employment tribunals given powers to issue increased penalties.